 (Full-Length Play, Comedy / 5w, 3m)

-Marvelous and Donald, Zimbabwean emigrants in Minnesota, are preparing for the marriage of their eldest daughter, Tendi.
+Synopsis: Marvelous and Donald, Zimbabwean emigrants in Minnesota, are preparing for the marriage of their eldest daughter, Tendi.
 But their graceful blend of Zimbabwean and American culture is disrupted when Marvelous’ sister insists on performing a traditional wedding ceremony in which the groom barters for the bride.
-Tensions flare, identities clash, and the family’s fabric slowly unweaves as they take an honest look at who they truly are.
+Tensions flare, identities clash, and the family’s fabric slowly unravels as they take an honest look at who they truly are.

 Fat Ham by James Ijames (US/UK)